 - 1. A passed propaedeutic or final examination is valid indefinitely. - 2.
 The premise is that (partial)test results and exemptions are also valid indefinitely.
 The period of validity can be limited by the degree programme only if the knowledge, skills or understanding tested is demonstrably outdated.
 The degree programme publishes, no later than 1 May, which test results will be outdated the following academic year and includes this list in the EER (see subsection c). - a.
 If there are special personal circumstances (see, for example, article 6.5), the Exam Board may extend the validity of a (partial)test result or exemption.
 The Exam Board may also decide that an additional or substitute test should be taken.
-To this end, you can submit a request to the Exam Board no later than fifteen working days before the expiry date of the test or partial test in question (see article 1.3). - b.
-If such a request is granted, the validity period is extended by at least the number of months for which an allowance from the Student Support Fund has been recognised, or by the number of months for which an extension of the student finance has been granted. - c.
-The following (partial)test results are outdated in the next academic year.
-Not applicable.
+To this end, you can submit a request to the Exam Board no later than 15 working days before the expiry date of the test or partial test in question (see article 1.3). - b.
+If such a request is granted, the validity period is extended by at least the number of months for which an allowance from the Student Support Fund has been recognised, or by the number of months for which an extension of the student finance has been granted.